josephbima/sleep-tracker/README.md

 # Quick Start

-Run activity-recognition.py and then turn on the switch on the app
+Run activity-recognition.py and then turn on the accelerometer switch on the app

 # Video Demo